Inuit women: Other responsibilities

 Along with childbirth and childcare, women were responsible for sewing skins to make clothes; preserving, processing, and cooking food (as mentioned above); caring for the sick and elderly; and helping to build and take care of the family's shelter.
-Warm, light, and serviceable clothing was perhaps the greatest achievement of the Inuit.
-For protection against the bitter Arctic winter, it has not been surpassed by even the best modern clothing.
+The production of warm, lightweight, and durable clothing was a critical technological development for the Inuit.
+Studies indicate that traditional Inuit gargments offer thermal protection against Arctic winters that competes effectively with modern synthetic apparel.

 The clothing created by women was vital because life in Arctic conditions was not possible without extremely well-made clothing to protect from the bitter cold.
 The clothing was created by the careful sewing of animal skins and furs using ivory needles, which were highly valuable in Inuit society.
 The process of preparing skins to be sewn together for creating clothes was done by women and was an arduous task.
 Skins had to be scraped, stretched, and softened before they were ready to be sewn.

 In addition to this, the households that Inuit women were expected to help construct and care for could range from igloos, to semi-subterranean sod houses, to tents in the summer months.
 This required an understanding of complex architectural concepts, as well as the principles of insulation.
 A good amount of strength was required to construct Inuit shelters.
 Because of this, Inuit women often worked together and enlisted the help of men to build their homes.
 For both practical and social purposes, these houses would be built close together or were made large enough for more than one family to live in.